Ways of working sessions

 Do the people in your department know what’s going on?
 Really know?
 Or do they just turn up and do their bit of the process and not understand how other people interact with what they do, or not understand the pressures different teams are under?

-It might not make them sweat, or leave with aching muscles, but they will have a better understanding of how their role affects others, and give them an insight into areas where improvements could be made, so the department is leaner, slicker, and fit for purpose.
+They will have a better understanding of how their role affects others, and give them an insight into areas where improvements could be made, so the department is leaner, slicker, and fit for purpose.

 The Pipelines Exercise